-The study also revealed that as recent as a decade ago, only 29.9% of business owners accessed more than 10 websites with a username and password.
+The study also revealed that as recently as a decade ago, only 29.9% of business owners accessed more than 10 websites with a username and password.
 Today this figure has more than doubled to 61% as the number of online accounts and subscriptions held by end-users continues to grow and compound the password issue further.

 1.1.
 The Password Explosion

 The requirement to create username and password combinations to access accounts continues to increase exponentially for a number of reasons.
 Online retail, banking and news sites together with other online subscriptions are continuing to gain traction with consumers.
 In addition, working practices are also a contributing factor, as a growing percentage of the workforce are able to work remotely, often using their own devices (BYOD) to access corporate networks via web-based or VPN connections.
-Many organizations are also opting to use cloud-based services to access applications and store corporate data, rather than hosting it themselves.
+Many organisations are also opting to use cloud-based services to access applications and store corporate data, rather than hosting it themselves.

 Increasing convergence between business and consumer applications – for example, cloud applications such as Dropbox, and social networks such as Facebook and Twitter being used as both business and personal platforms – results in the same username/password combinations being reused.
 In fact, according to the same study, 20% of respondents use the same passwords for both personal and business purposes.

-Despite evidence to the contrary (which will be discussed in later sections of this whitepaper), username/password combinations are perceived to give an adequate level of protection against unauthorized entry and, as a result, remain the default process to access online accounts.
+Despite evidence to the contrary (which will be discussed in later sections of this whitepaper), username/password combinations are perceived to give an adequate level of protection against unauthorised entry and, as a result, remain the default process to access online accounts.
 The main reason for the reliance on this system is due to the familiarity of the process; it is the way that service providers and their customers have become accustomed to operating.
-This whitepaper will discuss why this process is now outdated and untenable, and more importantly, how it is leaving end-users and organizations at risk.
+This whitepaper will discuss why this process is now outdated and untenable, and more importantly, how it is leaving end-users and organisations at risk.
 It will also explore what the alternatives to the password are.

 2. The Consequences of Password Use

-For example, in December 2013, US retail giant Target Corp suffered a major breach when it lost the personal details of approximately 40 million credit and debit card holders.
+For example, in December 2013, US retail giant Target Corp suffered a major breach when it lost the personal details of approximately 40 million credit and debit cardholders.

-While earlier in 2014, Ebay experienced a data breach that exposed the site’s 233 million customers’ records, which included login information, leaving them critically exposed to identity theft.
-As a result, Ebay advised that all its end-users change their passwords, and in doing so, use ‘strong passwords’ which include upper and lower case letters, numbers and symbols.
+While earlier in 2014, eBay experienced a data breach that exposed the site’s 233 million customers’ records, which included login information, leaving them critically exposed to identity theft.
+As a result, eBay advised that all its end-users change their passwords, and in doing so, use ‘strong passwords’ which include upper and lower case letters, numbers and symbols.

-Ebay is not alone in advising its users to reset and use strong passwords following a breach.
+eBay is not alone in advising its users to reset and use strong passwords following a breach.
 This whitepaper explores the validity of this advice and whether the use of strong passwords for all online accounts is the right course of action.

 2.1 The Implications of a breach

 The consequences to those responsible for such data leaks can be catastrophic in terms of reputational and financial losses, such as imposed fines and lost revenue.
-According to the Ponemon Institute’s ‘2014 cost of a data breach’ study, it is estimated that each record lost comes at a cost to the business of $145, and the average total cost of a data breach is $3.5million, a rise of 15% compared to 2013’s study.
+According to the Ponemon Institute’s ‘2014 cost of a data breach study, it is estimated that each record lost comes at a cost to the business of $145, and the average total cost of a data breach is $3.5million, a rise of 15% compared to 2013’s study.

 2.2 Different Types of Data Breach

-There are many data breaches which involve the hacking of organizations in order to get possession of personal records which include user and password information.
+There are many data breaches which involve the hacking of organisations in order to get possession of personal records which include user and password information.
 This information can then be used for other types of attacks and ultimately for financial gain.

 There are a number of different types of hackers and methods they use in order to retrieve this information.